schombert/DataContainer/ve_documentation.md

 #### `dcon::bitfield_type`

 This type is defined in `common_types.hpp`.
 An array of `dcon::bitfield_type` values represents a sequence of boolean values packed into bits.
-Helper functions `dcon::bit_vector_set` and `dcon::bit_vector_test` are provided to help test and set the nth bit of arbitrarily long packed-bit arrays.
+Helper functions `dcon::bit_vector_set` and `dcon::bit_vector_test` (see [Utility functions](#utility-functions) below) are provided to help test and set the nth bit of arbitrarily long packed-bit arrays.
 When packed bits are loaded from such an array with a load function (see [loading and storing](#load-and-store-functions) below) they will loaded as either 4 or 8 bits into a `ve::vbitfield_type`.

 #### `ve::vbitfield_type`